 Most home sellers understand that they should leave when buyers arrive for viewings.
+Should home sellers leave for showing?
 Buyers are often uncomfortable while visiting when the owner is there.
 They find it awkward opening closets, voicing objections or simply asking questions.
 Of course in the case of disabled owners, it can be difficult for them to vacate each time buyers visit.
 In this instance sometimes showings can be limited to certain blocks of time if the owner is able to leave…… go to a move…. out to lunch, etc.

 Many real estate showings in the Foothill communities of La Canada, La Crescenta, Pasadena and Glendale are by “appointment only” (no lockbox).
 In this instance it should be the Realtor meeting the buyers and not the homeowner.
-That’s what we get paid for.
+This is the Realtors job.

 Call Phyllis at 818 790-7325 to learn more about the various aspects involved in showing, and selling your home.